-The Heater/Air Conditioner Control (18), (Figure 3-4) is located on the right side of the console.
-Turn the knob fully to the right for maximum heat and turn the knob fully to the left for maximum cooling.
+The heater/air conditioner control (18), (Figure 3-4) is located on the right side of the console.
+Turn the knob fully to the right for maximum heat and turn the knob fully to the left for maximum air conditioned air.